VisionKit

 const clock = new THREE.Clock()

-Next is initialization.
-WebGL:
+Next is the initial WebGL:

 const gl = renderer.getContext()

-// Writing shaders
+// Writing a coloring machine

 const currentProgram = gl.getParameter(gl.CURRENT_PROGRAM)